 - North Shore Nassau: North of the Long Island Expressway, you’ll find the Island’s densest collection of historic private golf clubs.
 Public golfers are served by a smaller selection of quality 18-hole courses and a few nine-hole executives.

-South Shore Nassau: Most of the courses here are nine-hole munis, but almost all of them are on or near the water and provide excellent — sometimes breathtaking — views.
+- South Shore Nassau: Most of the courses here are municipals, but almost all of them are on or near the water and provide excellent — sometimes breathtaking — views.
 (Pictured right: #2 at the nine-hole Merrick Road Park Golf Course.)

 - Western Suffolk (county line to Sagtikos/Sunken Meadow Parkway): For 18 holes, you’ll need to head to either of the two shores.
 Inland you’ll find a couple of nine-hole options.